rgeraldes24/solc/docs/smtchecker.rst

 (the actual implementation).
 You still need to check whether the specification is what you wanted and that you did not miss any unintended effects of it.

-Solidity implements a formal verification approach based on `SMT (Satisfiability Modulo Theories) <https://en.wikipedia.org/wiki/Satisfiability_modulo_theories>`_ and `Horn <https://en.wikipedia.org/wiki/Horn-satisfiability>`_ solving.
+Hyperion implements a formal verification approach based on `SMT (Satisfiability Modulo Theories) <https://en.wikipedia.org/wiki/Satisfiability_modulo_theories>`_ and `Horn <https://en.wikipedia.org/wiki/Horn-satisfiability>`_ solving.
 The SMTChecker module automatically tries to prove that the code satisfies the